Dopo0/Project-deep-unsupervised-learning/README.md

 </div>

 Overall, by incorporating Variational Autoencoders into the generation pipeline, we aim to enhance the quality and diversity of the generated images while maintaining the interpretability and structure of the latent space.
-This approach represents a sophisticated fusion of generative modeling techniques, leveraging the strengths of both VAEs and GMMs to generate realistic synthetic data resembling the FashionMNIST dataset. for more details , you can access the notebook named ["VAEs CNN GMMs.ipynb"](https://github.com/Dopo0/Project-deep-unsupervised-learning/blob/main/GAN/GAN_G_Dense_D_Dense_1.ipynb)
+This approach represents a sophisticated fusion of generative modeling techniques, leveraging the strengths of both VAEs and GMMs to generate realistic synthetic data resembling the FashionMNIST dataset. for more details , you can access the notebook named ["VAEs CNN GMMs.ipynb"](https://github.com/Dopo0/Project-deep-unsupervised-learning/blob/main/GMMs/VAEs%20CNN%20GMMs.ipynb)

 ## GAN

 ### First dense model
+<a name="First dense model"></a>